brianpak2402/brianpak2402/README.md

 Hey! 👋 I'm Brian Pak
 ==========================
 ### Who am I?
 I'm an undergraduate student at the Georgia Institute of Technology 🐝 excited to learn about machine learning its applciations to classical music performance and consumption.
-In recent months, I have gained more interest in web development and how I can use webdev technologies to build meaningful applications.
+In recent months, I have gained more interest in web development and how I can use webdev technologies to build meaningful applications that empower students, developers, and communities.
  * 🌍  I'm based in Atlanta, Georgia
  * ✉️  You can contact me at [brianpak2402@gmail.com](mailto:brianpak2402@gmail.com)
  * 🧠  I'm learning HTML, CSS, Javascript.